Magic Quadrant for Secure Web Gateways

 - Application control capabilities

-- Generate at least $10 million in SWG product revenue in the latest fiscal year.
+- Vendors must have at least $15 million in SWG product revenue in their latest complete fiscal year.

 The following categories of vendors have been excluded from this Magic Quadrant: